CHIRP: A Fine-Grained Benchmark for Open-Ended Response Evaluation in Vision-Language Models: Related Work

 \paragraph{Scaling Suites.} Scaling laws have recently emerged as one of the central research areas in large foundation models \cite{aghajanyan2023scaling, isik2024scaling}.
 These laws enable performance prediction based on variations in compute time, dataset size, and model parameters, facilitating efficient resource allocation by extrapolating results from small-scale experiments.

-Kaplan et al. \cite{kaplan2020scaling} pioneered the application of scaling laws to language models, demonstrating a power-law relationships between loss and model size, dataset size, and compute time.
+\cite{kaplan2020scaling} pioneered the application of scaling laws to language models, demonstrating a power-law relationships between loss and model size, dataset size, and compute time.
 This has led to practical applications, such as the Pythia suite \cite{biderman2023pythia}, which comprises of identically trained language models with varying parameter sizes, empirically verifying these scaling laws.

-Cherti et al. \cite{cherti2023reproducible} investigated the scaling laws of the CLIP vision encoders, training and comparing different sizes of the CLIP vision encoders on the same data.
+\cite{cherti2023reproducible} investigated the scaling laws of the CLIP vision encoders, training and comparing different sizes of the CLIP vision encoders on the same data.
 These models indeed verified the aforementioned scaling laws and have become a very popular suite of models.

-\paragraph{AI-based Evaluation.} The advent of powerful foundation models like GPT-4V offers a new way to evaluate weaker models, moving beyond traditional, rigid metrics such as exact string matching, as done in \cite{hudson2019gqa, Mishra2019ocrvqa, singh2019textvqa}.
+\paragraph{AI-based Evaluation.} The advent of powerful foundation models like GPT-4V offers a new way to evaluate weaker models, moving beyond traditional, rigid metrics such as exact string matching, as done in popular benchmarks like \cite{hudson2019gqa, Mishra2019ocrvqa, singh2019textvqa}.
 Early evidence from benchmarks like MM-Vet \cite{yu2023mmvet} and VQA tasks \cite{vqa_paper} suggests that evaluating with stronger models offers a promising path towards more comprehensive and insightful evaluation, surpassing the limitations of static, string-based methods \cite{ji2023large, lee2024prometheus}.
-This shift towards leveraging the semantic understanding of LLMs for evaluation promises to unlock a better understanding of model capabilities.
+This shift towards leveraging the semantic understanding of LLMs for evaluations promises to unlock a better evaluations, leading to a better understanding of model capabilities.

-Zheng et al. \cite{zheng2023judging} introduce two benchmarks, MT-Bench and Chatbot Arena, to explore the feasibility of employing LLMs as judges.
+\cite{zheng2023judging} introduce two benchmarks, MT-Bench and Chatbot Arena, to explore the feasibility of employing LLMs as judges.
 Their findings indicate that advanced LLMs, such as GPT-4, closely align with human preferences, achieving over 80\% of agreement \cite{rafailov2024direct}.
 Similarly, AlpacaEval \cite{alpaca_eval} utilizes LLMs to assess instruction-following models.